ICD-11 code : FB82.3;

 UMLS correspondences (same concept)

-Relapsing polychondritis is a multisystem inflammatory disease of unknown etiology
+Relapsing polychondritis is a multisystem inflammatory disease of unknown aetiology

 affecting the cartilage.
-The disease is characterized by intermittent or fluctuant
+The disease is characterised by intermittent or fluctuant

 inflammatory manifestations due to inflammation of the cartilaginous structures, resulting